-Please note - All IBMS accredited undergraduate programmes must demonstrate that there is satisfactory liaison with local employers through an active ELG, regardless of whether the programme contains a placement.
+Please note - All IBMS accredited undergraduate programmes must demonstrate that there is satisfactory liaison with local employers including registered biomedical scientists through an active ELG, regardless of whether the programme contains a placement.

 The Employer Liaison Group (ELG) provides a formal mechanism for the views of employers and HCPC registered biomedical scientists to be taken into consideration in the design and delivery of the programme.
-In the context of university/employer liaison employers are seen as professional advisors who are experienced practitioners or industry colleagues capable of having input to the development and improvement of courses by advising on subject-specific areas for theoretical knowledge and practical skills that underpin predominately professional training in pathology disciplines.
+In the context of university/employer liaison employers are seen as professional advisors who are experienced practitioners or industry colleagues capable of having input to the development and improvement of courses by advising on subject-specific areas for theoretical knowledge and current / relevant practical skills that underpin the professional training in pathology disciplines.
 As not all students seek employment in pathology laboratories, input from employers working in other biomedical science sectors is also desirable, and essential where placement opportunities are being offered.
 Some of the external members of the Employer Liaison Group may have a teaching role on the course on a part time or visiting basis.

 The role of the ELG can apply to single of multiple programmes accredited by the IBMS.
+There should be clear Terms of Reference for the Employer Liaison Group and agenda items that cover the clinical specialism modules in the programme, placements, (apprentices if appropriate), employability and currency of taught content and practical skill development.
 Minutes of the meetings should reflect the following roles of the ELG for each programme:

-- offer expert advice to the Programme Leader and academic team on the content and relevance of the degree to professional practice in clinical pathology laboratories - ensure that the delivery and structure of the programmes takes into account the support required from the laboratory (e.g. teaching the clinical specialisms and / or placements,) - contribute to the periodic review of degree programmes in line with service requirements and professional/regulatory standards - advise on new opportunities in biomedical science education that could enhance education and training in biomedical science - inform the education provider of changing needs relating to service delivery and employment as a biomedical scientist.
+- offer expert advice to the Programme Leader and academic team on the content and relevance of the degree to professional practice in clinical pathology laboratories - ensure that the delivery and structure of the programmes takes into account the support required from the laboratory (e.g. teaching the clinical specialisms and / or placements,) - contribute to the ongoing and periodic review of degree programmes in line with service requirements and professional/regulatory standards - contribute to the delivery of the clinical specialism modules to ensure that they are current and fit for purpose - advise on new opportunities in biomedical science education that could enhance education and training in biomedical science - inform the education provider of changing needs relating to service delivery and employment as a biomedical scientist.